janz02/beer/src/components/layout/README.md

 ## **`Layout`**

 The folder contains all the basic layouts, and the ones giving the general look of the UI, shown on every page.
-You can reather further on the used hooks under the [hooks readme](https://grapesolutions.visualstudio.com/RTD-NKM/_git/pkm-couponmanager?path=%2Fsrc%2Fhooks%2FREADME.md&_a=preview).
+You can read further on the used hooks under the [hooks readme](https://grapesolutions.visualstudio.com/RTD-NKM/_git/pkm-couponmanager?path=%2Fsrc%2Fhooks%2FREADME.md&_a=preview).

 ### **`AppVersion`**

 AppVersion JSX element shows the application version in a div from an Environmental variable.
-Gets extra classname, or hidden state from props.
+Gets an extra **classname**, and a **hide** flag (not shown when the sidebar is collapsed) via props.

 ```js
 const appVersion = process.env.REACT_APP_VERSION;